Lesson 1 of 6

 WHERE DO I FIND IT?

-The Second Letter to Timothy is the sixteenth book in the New Testament.
+The Second Letter to Timothy is the 16th book in the New Testament.
 Clustered with 1 Timothy and Titus (the other two “Pastoral Epistles”), it stands near the end of the “Pauline corpus,” the collection of letters attributed to the Apostle Paul (the books of Romans through Philemon).

 WHO WROTE IT?